Introduction.

 ObjColl.Item(1).dblLength = 50

-Check the Locals Window now, the value 21 now changed to 50.
-You can overwrite the Item Property Values but cannot replace the object item directly.
+Check the Locals Window now — you will see that the value 21 has changed to 50.
+This demonstrates that you can overwrite the property values of an object already stored in the collection.
+However, you cannot directly replace the object item itself in the collection.

 Save to Collection with Key.

-Let us try another example, with few changes to the above code, to Add items with KEY value into the Collection Object.
-In the printing section, we will retrieve ClsArea Class Object items from Collection with the use of Key values.
+Let us try another example by making a few changes to the previous code.
+This time, we will add items to the Collection Object using Key values.
+In the printing section, we will retrieve the ClsArea Class Object items from the Collection by referencing their Key values instead of their index numbers.

 Copy and Paste the following Code into a Standard Module: